open-horizon/anax/docs/node_management_overview.md

         "start": "now",
         "startWindow": 300,
         "agentUpgradePolicy": {
-            "manifest": "sample_manifest",
+            "manifest": "IBM/edgeNodeFiles_manifest_2.30.0-123",
             "allowDowngrade": false
         }
     }
     ```

-6. Add the NMP to the Exchange
-    - Once the NMP is populated with all the necessary information, the next step is to add the NMP to the Exchange using the command below.
-In this example, the name of the NMP in the Hub will be `sample_nmp` and the file that contains the NMP is called `nmp.json`
+3. Verify the impacted edge nodes (Optional)
+    The following command can be used to check which nodes the NMP applies to before publishing the NMP to the Exchange.
+This is useful to confirm the NMP parameters will target the desired
+edge nodes only.
     ```
-    hzn exchange nmp add sample_nmp -f nmp.json
+    hzn exchange nmp add sample_nmp -f nmp.json --dry-run --applies-to
     ```

-    **Note**: The following command can be used to check which nodes the NMP will deploy to before publishing the NMP to the Exchange.
-This is useful to ensure the NMP does not deploy to any unintended nodes.
+4. Add the NMP to the Exchange
     ```
-    hzn exchange nmp add sample_nmp -f nmp.json --dry-run --applies-to
+    hzn exchange nmp add sample_nmp -f nmp.json
     ```

-7. Observe the status of the upgrade job (optional)
+5. Observe the status of the upgrade job (Optional)
     - Now that the NMP has been published, it will soon get picked up by the worker on the agent to perform the upgrade.
 The status of the NMP can then be observed using the following command.

     ```
     hzn exchange nmp status sample-nmp
     ```